 The growing environmental crisis, particularly in resource-intensive regions in Northern Canada Treaty 8, energy, and mining sectors, necessitates the adoption of advanced technological solutions that integrate robust data analytics with traditional knowledge systems.
-In this paper, we present a suite of digital platforms and solutions-Aurora Al, Ne-Tu, and PoMELO-that leverage artificial intelligence/ Real-time processing/ IoT integration, mobile methane monitoring, and Technology-Enabled Learning (TEL) to generate comprehensive evidence-based reports for Environmental Assessments (EAs).
+In this paper, we present a suite of digital platforms and solutions and services-Aurora AI and Ne-Tu-that leverages data processing, artificial intelligence, real-time processing, IoT integration, mobile methane monitoring date, and Technology-Enabled Learning (TEL) to generate comprehensive evidence-based reports for Environmental Assessments (EAs).
+We provide services like BRITE-STAR Powered by PoMELO[TM] (PoMELO[TM] is a Trademark of UTI Limited Partnership and used under license) that the data collected can be incorporated with permission.
 Our approach combines large-scale data sets, historical land records, and indigenous testing methodologies, including the "Tea Test" (Drinkability), with contemporary scientific methods.
-By aligning with national and international regulatory frameworks such as CEPA, UNDRIP, OGMP 2.0, and Canadian Constitution Section 35, this integrated system not only streamlines compliance with current regulator frameworks such as EAs but also reinforces data sovereignty and indigenous participation in environmental management.
-This technical paper details the methodology, system architecture, challenges, and the potential impact on regulatory compliance and sustainable governance.
+By aligning with national and international regulatory frameworks such as CEPA, UNDRIP, OGMP 2.0, and Canadian Constitution Section 35, this integrated system not only streamlines compliance with current regulator frameworks such as EAs but also reinforces data sovereignty, services and indigenous participation in environmental management.
+This technical paper details the methodology, services, system architecture, challenges, and the impact on regulatory compliance and sustainable governance.